- What is a colostomy?

 - To learn more

-There may be less bowel activity at certain times in the day.
-It is easiest to change the pouching system during these times.
-You may find that early morning before you eat or drink is best.
+Over time you may find that there’s less bowel activity at certain times of the day.
+It’s easiest to change the pouching system during these times.
+In many cases, early morning before you eat or drink is best.

-You don't have to use sterile supplies.
-For instance, facial tissue or cotton balls can be used in place of gauze pads.
-The stoma and nearby skin are clean but not sterile.
+You don’t have to use sterile supplies.
+For instance, facial tissue, toilet paper, or paper towels can be used to clean around the stoma instead of sterile gauze pads.

 Factors that affect the pouching system seal

+The pouching system must stick to your skin.
+It’s important to change it before it loosens or leaks.
 The length of time a pouch will stay sealed to the skin depends on many things, such as the weather, skin condition, scars, weight changes, diet, activity, body shape near the stoma, and the nature of the colostomy output.
+Here are some other things that may affect how long a pouch sticks:

-- Sweating during the summer months in warm humid climates will shorten the number of days you can wear the pouching system.
+- Sweating will shorten the number of days you can wear the pouching system.
 Body heat, added to outside temperature, will cause skin barriers to loosen more quickly than usual.

 - Moist, oily skin may reduce wearing time.